The Basics

 printf("%d", bgofs[0].x) # prints 1042 !!!

-Some registers have multiple fields packed into them.
-For these, the macros init and edit are available.
+For the registers which are bitfields, the macros init and edit are available.
 These can be used to set multiple fields at once, which is more efficient than setting fields individually:

 dispcnt.init(mode = 4, bg2 = true)